Causal, stable first-order viscous relativistic hydrodynamics with ideal gas microphysics: Introduction

 An alternative approach to fix the issues of the Eckart and Landau-Lifshitz theories is to make a better choice for the hydrodynamic frame.
 This is precisely the method underlying the so-called BDNK formalism, developed by and named for Bemfica, Disconzi, Noronha \cite{Bemfica_2018,Bemfica:2020zjp} and Kovtun \cite{Kovtun_2019}.
 Different from MIS theories, these equations only include first-order dissipative terms (i.e., bulk and shear viscosities, as well as heat conductivity), leading to the same overall number of equations of motion as ideal hydrodynamics, albeit now as second-order partial differential equations (PDEs).
 This leads to a simplification, compared to MIS theories which can capture the full second-order dissipative sector, e.g. \cite{Denicol_2012}.
 The major advantage of this restriction to first-order dissipation is the ability to \textit{rigorously prove} that the resulting theory is causal, strongly hyperbolic, consistent with the second law of thermodynamics, and (linearly) stable about thermodynamic equilibrium \cite{Bemfica:2020zjp}.
 Most of these properties have not been proven for MIS-type theories, and examples of subtle pathologies have arisen over the years\footnote{The original formulation of MIS theory has been shown to break down for sufficiently fast shockwaves \cite{Olson_1990_shocks}; many MIS simulations of heavy-ion collisions violate causality, unless a set of dynamical constraints are satisfied \cite{Bemfica:2020xym,Plumberg:2021bme}; and smooth solutions have been shown to break down in finite time (specifically in a formulation with only bulk viscosity) \cite{Disconzi:2020ijk}.}, obscured by the more complicated PDE structure.
-Finally, recent advances in the derivation of dissipative fluid dynamics from kinetic theory have shown that the use of general matching conditions naturally leads to the formulation of second-order theories in general hydrodynamic frames \cite{Noronha:2021syv,Rocha:2022ind}.
-Since these theories will not relax to a Navier-Stokes, but rather to a BDNK limit, it is important to understand the implications of using a BDNK-type theory.
+Finally, it has been shown that using a novel perturbative expansion of the Boltzmann equation allows one to derive BDNK hydrodynamics directly from kinetic theory \cite{Rocha:2022ind}, and that generalizing the entropy argument of Israel and Stewart \cite{Israel_1979} results in a variant of MIS theory containing BDNK as its first-order truncation \cite{Noronha:2021syv}.
+These results underscore the ties between BDNK and MIS-type theories, and highlight that both approaches can be consistently derived from a description of the microscopic physics.

 These reasons motivate further investigation of BDNK theory as a potential alternative to MIS-based approaches.
 In part due to how recently the BDNK formalism was developed (the late 2010's), all numerical studies up to this point have assumed a fluid with an underlying conformal symmetry and zero chemical potential (see, e.g., \cite{Pandya_2021,Pandya:2022pif,Bantilan:2022ech}), a system often used as a toy model for a QGP in the limit of infinite temperature.
 Most fluids of interest do not possess such a symmetry, however, and will generically have finite chemical potential.
 Furthermore, the conformal model vastly reduces the theory's space of solutions, as the baryon current cannot backreact on the stress-energy tensor, the bulk viscosity vanishes identically, and there are no nontrivial heat flow solutions (in the sense that temperature gradients imply pressure gradients, so there are no dynamical solutions with a thermal gradient at constant pressure).